22nd Division (South Vietnam): 1975

 On 24 March, the 42nd Regiment pulled back along Route 19, east of Binh Khê and the 41st Regiment assumed the defense of Binh Khê.
 That same day, the long-expected PAVN assault on Binh Khê began, and the 41st and 42nd Regiments were soon cut off.
 The PAVN 3rd Division then pushed its 141st and 12th Regiments (except for the 5th Battalion still at An Khê) eastward toward Phu Cat.
 Meanwhile, the B3 Front's 95B Regiment, having marched east from Pleiku along Route 19, joined the 2nd Regiment for the continuation of the attack on the 42nd Regiment east of Binh Khê.
 The 41st and 42nd Regiments did not wait for the reinforced attack.
 Instead, on 27 March, they broke out and attacked eastward toward Qui Nhơn, taking with them over 400 RF/PF rescued by helicopter the day before from the An Khê area.
 As the 41st and 42nd Regiments dug in for the defense of Qui Nhơn, orders arrived from Saigon to evacuate what remained of the Division, II Corps was virtually lost.

-On 30 March the PAVN 10th Division attacked the 3rd Airborne Brigade in the Deo Cao Pass and by 31 March the Airborne was surrounded or in retreat.
-The 40th Regiment withdrew to Nha Trang.
+On 30 March, the PAVN 10th Division attacked the 3rd Airborne Brigade in the Deo Cao Pass.
+By 31 March, the Airborne was surrounded or in retreat.
+The 3rd Airborne, less than one fourth of its soldiers still in ranks marched back the beach below Hòn Son Mountain, just north of Nha Trang.
+On 1 April, PAVN tanks rolled through Dục Mỹ and Ninh Hòa and headed for Nha Trang.
+The II Corps staff drove south to Phan Rang, the remnants of the Airborne, Rangers, RF/PF, and 40th Infantry followed.

 As the PAVN attacked Phu Cat Air Base on 31 March, the RVNAF flew out about 32 aircraft, leaving about 58, mostly disabled or destroyed, on the ground.
-On 1–2 April, about 7,000 troops of the Division and Bình Định RF/PF boarded Republic of Vietnam Navy craft at Qui Nhơn and sailed for Vũng Tàu.
-The commanders of the 42nd and 47th Regiments refused to evacuate and committed suicide.
+On 1–2 April, about 7,000 troops of the 41st and 42nd Regiments and Bình Định RF/PF boarded Republic of Vietnam Navy craft at Qui Nhơn and sailed for Vũng Tàu.
+The 42nd Regiment's commander, Col. Nguyễn Hữu Thông refused to evacuate and committed suicide.
+In the meantime, the 47th Regiment was totally disrupted near Phu Cat District Town after being ambushed and losing half of its troops.
+Its commander, Col. Lê Cầu was captured on the way retreating to Qui Nhơn.